 - Perform analytics and reporting tool selection to meet business needs

-- Perform a readiness and risk assessment including critical success factors
+- Perform readiness and risk assessment including critical success factors

 - Identify and monitor technical usage metrics